ErpNetDocs/info/features/financials/excise.md

 ## Overview

-The production and distribution of alcohol products is an **exciting and lucrative market**.
+The production and distribution of alcohol products is an **exciting and dynamic market**.
 As a specialized industry, it comes with many distinct challenges.

 Aside from the various challenges typically met in the production and distribution sectors, companies dealing with alcohol products face **branch-specific challenges**.